charlesperkins/EUNIL_NoiseAnalysis/README.md

 for example, all the MMode images would be saved to the file "MMODE_filename.pptx".
 # Getting Started
 ## Running the program
-This program requires you to have matlab installed on your computer so you can open the file with matlab and run it.
+This program requires you to have matlab installed on your computer so you can open the script with matlab and run it.

-Once you have opened the file in matlab, you can change parameters or skip this step if you will use the defaults.
+Once you have opened the script in matlab, you can change parameters or skip this step if you will use the defaults.
 ![image](https://user-images.githubusercontent.com/45602872/112206200-e36e9400-8bd2-11eb-9c45-4e2651120625.png)

 Next, you can run the program